Emirhan-K/Fruits360-VGG-16-Example/README.md

-# Fruit Recognition Model with Fruit360 Dataset and VGG-16
+# Fruit360 Dataset and VGG-16 Example

 This repository contains a deep learning model trained for fruit recognition using the Fruit360 dataset and the VGG-16 architecture.
 The model is designed to classify various fruits into different categories.